 3. Interferes with Blood Clotting

 Excessive consumption of krill oil for dogs can alter the platelet function.
 This is caused by the oil’s high levels of omega-3 fatty acids.
 As a result, it can thin your dog’s blood and slow down wound healing.

-Dogs set to undergo surgery should not be given krill oil since it can disrupt their body’s blood-clotting ability.
+Dogs set to undergo surgery should not be given krill oil since it can disrupt their body’s blood-clotting ability and cause bleeding.